-Watches, trackers, and monitors are all examples of wearable healthcare technologies receiving a keen focus, especially in pandemics.
+Watches, trackers, and monitors are all examples of wearable healthcare technologies receiving a keen focus, especially during pandemics.
 Many new wearables are also projected to come into the market, fueled by technological advancements.

 Wearable technology is gradually improving our daily lives, recording key bodily parameters such as physical activities, sleep, blood pressure, and blood oxygen levels, among others.
 These gadgets can track practically all of the user's daily activities, which aids in the maintenance of health, well-being, and fitness.
 As wearable technology has a bright future, healthcare software development companies have new chances to make audiences better engage with the digital environment.
 In this post, we'll look at some of the most popular wearable devices as well as the health benefits they provide.

 A wearable is a category of electronic devices that collect and transmit data about the wearer and are often worn as accessories.
 Wearables have a wide range of applications.
 For example, consumers can use them to measure critical data throughout the day, monitor their surroundings' air quality, or as part of a clinical evaluation.

 These wearable devices use a variety of technologies, but the majority of them use Bluetooth for connectivity.
 You can assume the example of smartwatches that use built-in sensors to detect movement and biometrics to collect data.
 Sensors can use Bluetooth signals, Wi-Fi connectivity, or mobile 4G LTE technology to exchange the data they collect with smartphone apps seamlessly.